ajkn1904/ajkn1904/README.md

 ### Overview
-- 🌱 I’m currently learning Mongoose / Express / Node / NextJs / Typescipte / Python
+- 🌱 I’m currently learning NextJs / Typescipte / Mongoose / Prisma / Python
 - 👯 I’m looking to collaborate on GitHub
-- 💬 Ask me about Front end development
+- 💬 Ask me about software development
 - 📫 How to reach me: anika.nishat06@gmail.com

 ### More Ways to Reach Me Out